 Application closing dates

-- The closing date for the Bachelor of Arts (Honours) in Psychology is October 31.
+- The closing date for the Bachelor of Arts (Honours) in Psychology or Economics is October 31

-There is no mid-year intake for the Psychology Honours program
+There is no mid-year intake for the Psychology or Economics Honours programs

-- The closing date for the Bachelor of Arts (Honours) in Economics is October 31.
+- The closing date for the Bachelor of Arts (Honours) in Anthropology, Criminology, Geography, History, Politics and International Studies or Sociology is November 30.

-There is no mid-year intake for the Economics Honours program
+There is no mid-year intake for the Anthropology, Criminology, Geography, History, Politics and International Studies or Sociology Honours programs

 - If you have questions about applying for Psychology Honours please email Psychology Honours

-- If you have questions about applying for other BA Honours programs please email Arts Honours
+- If you have questions about applying for other BA Honours programs please complete the Enquiry Form

 Transcripts and supporting documentation